Our Flat Fee listings are not only for sellers– they’re also a great way for investors to put quality tenants in your

 MLS exposure attracts high-quality prospective tenants: both those working with realtors as well as high-quality unrepresented tenants doing their own research online.

 Our For Lease listings are have the same basic 2-installment design as For Sale listings, but designed for the economics of leasing and with the goal of earning your repeat business:

 - On the first lease listing, we charge a flat fee of $1200, paid in 2 installments: $600 upfront + $600 at lease signing.

-- Our MLS listings work best for properties expected to rent for at least $2000/month.
+- This fee structure works best for properties expected to rent for at least $2000/month.

 How Much Should I Offer to the Tenant’s Agent?

 The usual commission on the Houston MLS offered to agents who procure a tenant is 50% of one month’s rent.
 While you can offer less, we believe you’ll get the best tenants applying soonest when you offer 50% as an incentive to other agents to show your house in accord with customary practice.

 What would be my total cost be?

-Assuming you offer the tenant’s broker a commission of 50% of a month’s rent, your total cost would be the $1200 listing fee paid to us + the 50% commission for the tenant’s broker.
+Assuming a standalone lease listing (no concurrent sale listing) and assuming you offer the tenant’s broker the customary commission of 50% of a month’s rent, your total cost would be the $1200 listing fee paid to us + the 50% commission for the tenant’s broker.

 Another example based on a $3000/month lease: your total leasing fees on the first lease would be $2700 — $1200 to us (in two installments of $600 + $600) and $1500 (50%) to the tenant agent.
 Then subsequent leases at $3000/month, your total leasing fees would be $2300 — $800* to us (in two installments of $400 + $400) and $1500 (50%) to the tenant agent.